 The project is a teacher network, and a non-profit making educational trust.
 Our main aim is to develop and disseminate classroom tested examples of effective group strategies that promote talk across all phases and subjects.
 We hope they will inspire you to develop and use similar strategies in other topics and curriculum areas.
 We want to encourage you to change them and adapt them to your classroom and students.
-We run teacher workshops, swapshops and conferences throughout the European Union.
+We run teacher workshops and conferences worldwide but mainly in the UK.
 The project posts online many activities in all subject areas.
 An online newsletter is also updated regularly.

 These activities are influenced by current thinking about the role of language in learning.
 They are designed to help children learn through talk and active learning in small groups.
 They work best in non selective classes where children in need of language or learning support are integrated.
-They are well suited for the development of oracy.
-They provide teachers opportunities for assessment of talk.
+They are well suited for the development of speaking and listening.
+They provide teachers ideal opportunities for assessment of spoken language.

-They support differentiation by placing a high value on what children can offer to each other on a particular topic, and also give children the chance to respect each other's views and formulate shared opinions which they can disseminate to peers.
+They provide scaffolding for differentiation by placing a high value on what children can offer to each other on a particular topic, and also give children the chance to respect each other's views and formulate shared opinions which they can disseminate to peers.
 By helping them to take ideas and abstract concepts, discuss, paraphrase and move them about physically, they help to develop thinking skills.
+We strongly endorse the principles of the Learning Without Limits group to which we belong.